Old Fashioned Cinnamon Rolls

 My mom and her cousins spent many afternoons playing at her grandmother’s house in her small North Dakota hometown.
 Her beloved Dama was a short Irish woman, who topped out at 4 feet, 8 inches, and seemed to always be wearing an apron, ready to offer a cozy hug.

 I have a treasured copy of a compilation of her recipes put together by one of my mom’s cousins.
-I never got her cinnamon roll recipe, but I’d like to think these old fashioned cinnamon rolls would be something she’d love to make for her daughers and grandchildren.
+I never got her cinnamon roll recipe, but I’d like to think my Best Cinnamon Roll Recipe would be something she’d love to make for her daughers and grandchildren.

 The bread recipes include Dr. Wink’s Brown Bread and Dama’s Banana Bread, but no yeast bread.
 However, I know she made yeast bread as one of my mom’s favorite memories was to practice her bread-making techniques by kneading Dama’s fleshy arm.
 No wonder my mom made such terrific bread!
 Practice makes perfect.